surfriderfoundationeurope/surfnet/README.md

 conda activate surfnet
 ```

+Remark: to operate via a CPU, remove the 'cudatoolkit' dependancy in the environment file and replace pytorch with pytorch-cpu.

 ### Data and paths
 If you don't have data already, you can download some using the following scripts: